Accio/MCBDD/index.md

 ### Module Zero: Introduction

-Module I is an introduction to mathematical and computational biology in drug discovery on 05.03.2021.
+Module I is an introduction to mathematical and computational biology in drug discovery.

 * [Slides of lecture #1](assets/2021/01/MCBDD-2021-01-Intro.pdf): we covered all slides up to slide #19.
 The reproducible research part will be covered later.
-* [Recording](https://unibas.zoom.us/rec/share/CPcuBzEF3wOQCYTNUWvY77jbmLhzMmaKDN8SWZjFFixad-zzcJm-st9vLPcy4kC1.QfrraqDLZhCznlAQ): passcode is shared by email.
 * Offline activities (see slide page 26)
-   * Please fill the [anonymous post-lecture survey](https://forms.gle/idcFHkEQ6WDeD7Bv8).
+   * Please fill the [anonymous post-lecture survey]().
 All post-lecture surveys are optional, however I encourage you to fill them because your feedback is important for me to constantly improve the course and to address your burning questions.
    * Required reading: [Emmerich *et al.*, Nature Reviews Drug Discovery, 2021](assets/2021/01/Emmerich-NRDD-2021-target-assessment.pdf)
    * Optional reading: [Jones *et al.*, Science, 2021](assets/2021/01/Jones-Science-2021-human-genome-20years.pdf)